A PDF version of this online manual is available AudioTool - Online Manual - Bofinit Corporation.pdf .

 Frequency resolution = Sample Rate / Sample Size

 Selecting <CANCEL> will return you to the main display, selecting <CLEAR> will remove an existing loaded file from being displayed.
-Selecting one of the files results in it being shown on the main display thus:
+Selecting one of the files results in it being shown on the main display thus (the file loaded here is called "ambient"):

 The AudioTool .at files have the following format.
 There is a file header line, containing the date/time etc., followed by rows of measurement data.
 For each row: